-NOTE for paragraph a) 406 MHz EPIRBs must be registered in order to ensure vessel and contact details can be readily monitored by SAR organisations.
-Details for the registration of 406 MHz EPIRBs are contained in AS/NZS 4280.1 or may be obtained from AMSA.
+- 1. These mandatory float-free EPIRB requirements for certain vessels came into effect on 01 January 2021. - 2.
+EPIRB registration ensures vessel and owner contact details can be readily monitored by SAR organisations.
+Details for the registration of EPIRBs are contained in AS/NZS 4280.1 or may be obtained from AMSA. - 3.
+The requirements for type and quantity of survival craft EPIRBs are contained in NSCV Part C Subsection 7A.